 Anne Robert Turgot (1727-1781) was a nobleman, economist and government minister, best known for his attempts at economic reform in the 1770s.
 As a young man Turgot attended the Sorbonne with a view towards entering the clergy, however he abandoned a church career in favour of economics.
-In the 1760s Turgot was put in charge of tax collection in Limoges, which exposed him both to corruption and the inequitable nature of the country’s taxation regime.
-In 1774 he was appointed as Louis XVI‘s finance minister.
-In this role Turgot attempted to rein in government spending, waste and corruption, to avoid increasing taxes or committing to more foreign loans.
+In the 1760s, Turgot was put in charge of tax collection in Limoges, which exposed him both to corruption and the inequitable nature of the country’s taxation regime.
+In 1774 he was appointed Louis XVI‘s finance minister.
+In this role, Turgot attempted to rein in government spending, waste and corruption, in order to avoid increasing taxes or committing to additional foreign loans.
 He also tightened systems of tax collection and proposed that several existing taxes be replaced by a uniform land tax.
 By 1776 Turgot’s proposed reforms were becoming even more radical: he suggested abolishing all sinecures and noble privileges, while arguing against French involvement in the American Revolution.
 Hated by Marie Antoinette and a string of influential nobles, a whispering campaign eventually pushed Turgot into resignation and most of his ideas for reform fell by the wayside.